baileyp1/PhylogenomicsPipelines/README.md

 This software has been used in the following work to construct and analyse the [Kew Tree of Life](https://treeoflife.kew.org/) ([PAFTOL](https://www.kew.org/science/our-science/projects/plant-and-fungal-trees-of-life) project):

-Baker et al (2022) A comprehensive phylogenomic platform for exploring the angiosperm tree of life (submitted to [bioRxiv](https://doi.org/10.1101/2021.02.22.431589) and now published in [Systematic Biology](https://doi.org/10.1093/sysbio/syab035))
+Baker et al (2022) A comprehensive phylogenomic platform for exploring the angiosperm tree of life published in [Systematic Biology](https://doi.org/10.1093/sysbio/syab035))

 For gene recovery use
 ```